 On-Page Content Optimisation

 Page Titles & Meta Descriptions

 The page title is an important on-page SEO element that tells search engines what the page is about.
 It’s not just for SEO, it’s also for click-through rates on the SERPs.
-This is the first thing people see about your site before they ever decide to click-through.
+This is the first thing people see about your site before they ever decide to click through.

-The meta description that displays right below the page title on the SERPs is used to provide a brief summary of the page.
+The meta description displayed right below the page title on the SERPs is used to provide a brief summary of the page.
 It’s your opportunity to write a good description to entice users to click on your listing and bring them in.
 Follow these best practice recommendations for your Page titles & meta descriptions.